wagtail/wagtail/docs/getting_started/tutorial.md

 python manage.py migrate
 ```

 This command ensures that the tables in your database are matched to the models in your project.
-Every time you alter your model (for example you may add a field to a model) you will need to run this command in order to update the database.
+Every time you alter your model (for example you may add a field to a model) you will need to run this command to update the database.

 ### Create an admin user